 Chapter 7 341 Meeting of Creditors

-The Chapter 7 341 Meeting of Creditors
+Where is the Chapter 7 341 Meeting of Creditors?

 All debtors must bring their social security cards (or proof of social security number via a W2, 1099, or government issued document) and picture identification (driver’s license, government ID) to their 341 hearings.
 The trustee will verify that the social security numbers and identifications match those on the bankruptcy petition.
 If you have a bankruptcy attorney taking care of your case, then you should have already provided her/him with a copy of your most recently filed tax return, which the attorney should have provided to the trustee.
 However, it is never a bad idea to bring a copy of your tax return to the hearing.